 Brands are racing to find new ways of offering services to customers who are hesitant to visit stores.
 Eventually, they begin to consider delivering their services through technology such as augmented reality and virtual reality.
 While staying at home, consumers can use virtual avatars to “try on” make-up products, eyewear, and apparel.
 Ultimately, this innovative business trend with virtual interfaces will completely transform how businesses offer services for many years to come.

 The shift from global to local is the new business trend in town

 The pandemic has revealed many vulnerabilities in the business world.
 In 2020, there were lots of reasons to start thinking more locally rather than globally.
-Since international instability could interrupt the whole operation, businesses have started to reconsider where they were sourcing and selling their goods.
+Since international instability could interrupt the whole operation, businesses have reconsidered where they were sourcing and selling their goods.
 An interesting fact is that more localized manufacturing and merchandise are also catering to environmental awareness.